-During 2015-16, the target is for twenty-two eligible Tri-borough foster carers living in Westminster to have their Council Tax refunded by March 2016.
+During 2015-16, the target is for twenty-two eligible Tri-borough foster carers living in Westminster to have their Council Tax refunded.
 Current placement records indicate that local carers are responding to the request to provide proof of eligibility for a Council Tax reimbursement.
-Foster carers responses are being monitored by the Head of Fostering Service who will contact all carers at the end of November to provide more clarity in relation to the rebate scheme.
+Foster carers responses are being monitored by the Head of the Fostering Service.

-- 1.4 We will ensure that at least 80% of children in foster care are placed through the Tri-borough Fostering and Adoption Service. - Since April 2015, 80% of children or young people were placed with Tri-borough foster carers.
-This represents improved performance when compared to the overall percentage for 2014-15 (71%). - The Commissioning Service has entered into a partnership arrangement with Cornerstone (a third sector organisation) to undertake the recruitment and marketing for foster carers, aiming to increase our foster carer numbers by September 2016.
+1.4 We will ensure that at least 80% of children in foster care are placed through the Tri-borough Fostering and Adoption Service.

+- Since April 2015, 83% of completed referrals to the Tri-borough Fostering Service have resulted in a placement with Tri-borough foster carers.
+This represents improved performance when compared to the overall percentage for 2014-15 (71%). - The Commissioning Service has entered into a partnership arrangement with Cornerstone (a third sector organisation) to undertake the recruitment of and marketing for foster carers, aiming to increase foster carer numbers by September 2016.
 Cornerstone are now actively working with the Fostering Service to develop different approaches to recruitment.